 If you are using a copy of Form 941 that has your business name and address preprinted at the top of the form, check to make sure the information is correct.
 Carefully review your EIN to make sure it exactly matches the EIN assigned to your business by the IRS.
 If any information is incorrect, cross it out and type or print the correct information.
-See also If you change your name or address... on page 3.
+See If you change your name or address... below.

-If you pay a tax preparer to fill out Form 941, make sure the preparer uses your business name and EIN exactly as they appear on the preprinted form we sent you.
+If you use a tax preparer to fill out Form 941, make sure the preparer uses your business name and EIN exactly as they appear on the preprinted form we sent you.

 If you are not using a preprinted Form 941, type or print your EIN, name, and address in the spaces provided.
-You must enter your name and EIN here on the top of the form and on the top of page 2; and, if you complete and return Form 941-V, Payment Voucher, on the Form 941-V. Do not use your social security number (SSN) or individual taxpayer identification number (ITIN).
+Also enter your name and EIN on the top of page 2.
+Do not use your social security number (SSN) or individual taxpayer identification number (ITIN).
 Generally, enter the business (legal) name you used when you applied for your EIN on Form SS-4, Application for Employer Identification Number.
-For example, if you are a sole proprietor, enter "Ronald Smith" on the "Name" line and "Ron's Cycles" on the "Trade name" line.
+For example, if you are a sole proprietor, enter "Haleigh Smith" on the "Name" line and "Haleigh's Cycles" on the "Trade name" line.
 Leave the "Trade name" line blank if it is the same as your "Name."